Your role and responsibilities

 Download

 Optional: Provide additional benefits.
-Employers can provide additional benefits, also called “supplemental benefits,” to their employees on top of the state’s Paid Family and Medical Leave benefits.
+You can provide additional benefits, also called “supplemental benefits,” to your employees on top of the state’s Paid Leave benefits.
 For example, you can offer employees additional time off to bond with a new baby, additional pay to replace wages lost while they are on leave, or job protection for people whose jobs are not automatically protected under the law.

 2. Calculate and collect premiums

-Paid Family and Medical Leave is funded by premiums paid by employees and employers.
+Paid Leave is funded by premiums paid by employees and employers.

 In 2024, the premium rate is 0.74 percent of each employee’s gross wages, not including tips, up to the 2024 Social Security cap ($168,600).
 This premium is divided between the employer and the employee as follows: